 Technical details

-- Supported models: Batch Mode supports a range of Gemini models.
-Refer to the Models page for the latest list of compatible models.
-The supported modalities for Batch Mode are the same as what's supported on the interactive (or non-batch mode) API.
+- Supported models: Batch API supports a range of Gemini models.
+Refer to the Models page for each model's support of Batch API.
+The supported modalities for Batch API are the same as what's supported on the interactive (or non-batch) API.

-- Pricing: Batch Mode usage is priced at 50% of the standard interactive API cost for the equivalent model.
+- Pricing: Batch API usage is priced at 50% of the standard interactive API cost for the equivalent model.
+See the pricing page for details.
+Refer to the rate limits page for details on rate limits for this feature.

 - Service Level Objective (SLO): Batch jobs are designed to complete within a 24-hour turnaround time.
 Many jobs may complete much faster depending on their size and current system load.

 - Caching: Context caching is enabled for batch requests.
-If a request in your batch results in a cache hit, the cached tokens are priced the same as for non-batch mode traffic.
+If a request in your batch results in a cache hit, the cached tokens are priced the same as for non-batch API traffic.

 Best practices